SayoTeKey/SayoTeKey/README.md

 ## Hi there 👋

-I'm Sayo an UX-designer and future frontend-developer with special interests in ✨accessibility & human centered design.✨
+I'm Sayo an UX-designer and future frontend-developer with special interests in ✨ accessibility & human centered design. ✨

 ✨UX is a matter of settings ✨
 ______________________________________________